John Belfield, Private 290390, 1/7th Cheshire Regiment

 Following evacuation, John and the remnants of his battalion recovered and re-equipped in Egypt before participating in numerous actions in Palestine (at Gaza, El Mughar, Jerusalem and Tel ‘Asur).
 The 1/7th Cheshire’s were subsequently redeployed to the Western Front and arrived in France in June 1918, where they took part in the Battles of the Marne, Soissonais, Ourcq, the capture of Baigneux Ridge, and the final Battle of Ypres where the Battalion was involved in the fighting in the Ypres Salient, Flanders.

 It was during the latter that John Belfield was fatally wounded.
-Precise details are not known but he would have received emergency treatment from the Cheshire’s medical officer at an Aid Post just behind the front line, before evacuation to a Casualty Clearing Station near Poperinge.
+Precise details are not known but he would have received emergency treatment from the Cheshire’s medical officer at an Aid Post just behind the front line, before evacuation to the 10th Casualty Clearing Station near Poperinge.
 There, surgeons would have done all that was possible to save his life, but he succumbed to his injuries and died on 5th October 1918, a veteran of the campaigns in Gallipoli, Palestine and France.

 John Belfield’s death was reported in the Macclesfield Times on 25 October 1918:

 PTE JACK BELFIELD, Ches Regt, whose sister resides at 26 Daybrook St, Macclesfield, has been killed in France… Pte Belfield, who was 26 years of age, enlisted in the local Territorials shortly after the outbreak of war, and served in the Dardanelles, Egypt, Palestine, and France.
 While in Gallipoli he had an attack of dysentery.
-He was educated at Daybrook Street School and before enlistment was employed by Messrs J and T Brocklehurst (1911) Ltd. Deceased attended St Peter’s School and was a member of the football team.
+He was educated at Daybrook Street School and before enlistment was employed by Messrs J and T Brocklehurst (1911) Ltd. Deceased attended St Peter’s Church and was a member of the football team.
 Pte Belfield was over on leave three weeks ago.

 Private John Belfield is buried in grave ref.
 XXIV.
 H. 26A at the nearby Lijssenthoek Military Cemetery.